-The City College Associate of Science in Emergency Medical Services programs are accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+Standards matter when it comes to educating students in the EMS field.
+That’s why City College’s EMS program follows the most current U.S. Department of Transportation (DOT) National Standard Curriculum.
+The EMS Associate of Science program is also accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Not to mention, the program was recommended for accreditation by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 - Emergency Medical Technician I